 A version of this post also appeared on Mobile Advertising Watch.

 The mobile app landscape is extremely competitive.
 With more than three million apps available today in the major app stores, a new app has slim chances of standing out and making it to the top of the charts.
 Install ad campaigns are increasingly popular (if not necessary) for app marketers.
+But install fraud is an increasing problem.

 In 2015, mobile app-install ad spending reached $3 billion, making up 10 percent of all mobile ad spending and increasing at 80 percent per year.
 In the U.S., mobile app install ad spending is projected to be $9 billion by 2018 — a 438 percent increase in four years, compared to 203 percent for overall mobile ad spending.